 7 Vegan Recipes That Change Everything

 No meat, no cheese -- no problem!
-Whether you're aiming to eat a little bit cleaner or just want to be more like Beyoncé (who completed a 22-day vegan challenge last year), there's really no wrong reason to add these vegan recipes to your repertoire.
+Whether you're aiming to eat a little bit cleaner or just want to be more like Beyoncé (who completed a 22-day vegan challenge), there's really no wrong reason to add these vegan recipes to your repertoire.

 Admit it: You’re pretty sure even the most serious vegans miss burgers from time to time.
 These hearty lentil burgers are packed with other wholesome ingredients, like spinach and walnuts, and get their flavor from a punchy trio of garlic, black pepper and cumin that will make you forget all about their beefy brethren.